 These oven-fried chicken strips have a golden delicious buttery flavor that will send your taste buds into orbit.
 You don’t even need a dipping sauce—they’re that good!

-Perfecting Gluten-Free Fried Chicken
+Perfecting Gluten-Free Oven-Fried Chicken

 It has taken me a long time to figure out how to have delicious fried chicken without regular flour.